lesterrry/Radio-Automne/README.md

 💿 See also: [Juno](https://github.com/lesterrry/juno) – a CD player which looks like a CD player

 ## What is it?
 Radio Automne is an internet-radio client, wrapped in beautiful user interface.
-It provides such features, as:
-- Automatic frequency range fetching, configuring and setting up
-- DeepWave: smart track lookup add-on, providing ultimate tailor-made playback experience
+It has:
+- Multiple built-in frequencies which suit every mood
+- *DeepWave*, automatic service, which finds almost infinite number of related tracks
-- Narrator: voice synthesis feature, which will talk to you
+- *Narrator*, voice synthesis feature, which will talk to you throughout the playback
-- Sleep timer: when time's up, player will pause and your Mac will enter sleep mode
+- Sleep timer: when time's up, radio will pause and your Mac will enter sleep mode
 - Multiple appearances
+- 100% free access
 ## Installation
 1. Download the [latest release](https://github.com/Lesterrry/Radio-Automne/releases/latest).
 2. Move the app to the Applications directory on your Mac.